fredericaltorres/Azure-VM-for-docker-and-visual-studio/DotNetCore_Cloud_Docker_Dvt/fcoreconsole/app/README.md

 fCoreConsoleAzureStorage help
 ```

-`The main idea is to be able to send command to the console instance running in the container.`
+The main idea is to be able to send command to the console instance running in the container.

-The goal of the application is to be executed as a container in Azure.
+## Build and deployment

-Here are the following steps that I will be executing:
+Here are the following steps

-1. build and debug the application locally
+1. Build and debug the application locally
-1. build the container image and run it as a local container (No debugging from visual studio was setup)
+1. Build the container image and run it as a local container (No debugging from visual studio was setup)
-1. publish the container image to an Azure Container Registry
+1. Publish the container image to an Azure Container Registry
 1. Instance an container instance and execute the console
+1. Delete the instance of the container

+The powershell script deployContainerToAzureContainerRegistry.ps1 can execute one of this step.
+The powershell script executeInCloud.ps1 can execute step
+- 1, 2, 3, 4 or
+- 5

 ### Setup